-Advancing Diversity and Equity: Your Perspective is Needed!
+Advancing Diversity and Equity: Your Perspective is Needed by June 30th!

 All children have the right to equitable learning opportunities that help them achieve their full potential as engaged learners and valued members of society.
 Early childhood educators have a professional and moral obligation to advance equity and diversity.
 They can do this best in early learning settings that reflect fundamental principles of fairness and justice and implement the goals of anti-bias education.

 This paragraph begins the initial draft of NAEYC’s position statement on advancing equity and diversity in early childhood education.
 This blog begins the process of engaging you in order to make the final position statement the best that it can be.